The pharmacist salary in Massachusetts is about $121,605 annually.

 The pharmacy manager job is an occupation that involves the buying, receiving, and storing of pharmaceutical products, and supervising the staff members.

-The average salary for a pharmacy manager in Massachusetts is $130,363, which is higher than that of a pharmacist.
+The pharmacy manager’s average salary in Massachusetts is $130,363, which is higher than that of a pharmacist.

 - Pharmacy Specialist